- How many pupils are there in each class?

 - Which curriculum does the school follow?

-King’s College, The British School of Latvia will offer students a Quality British Education under the National Curriculum of England & Wales.
+King’s College, The British School of Latvia offers students a Quality British Education under the National Curriculum of England & Wales.
 Our curriculum is based on hands on learning and encourages pupils to learn from first-hand experiences.
 Our curriculum is also contextually aware and this means that wherever possible we link learning to people and places relevant to Latvia as well as the global perspective.
 For example when studying castles year 2 visit Turaidas castle and during art week the children visit the national gallery and look at Latvian art as well as other well known artists.

 - What is the Vision of King’s College?